galaxyproject/galaxy-hub/src/news/2020-06-galaxyworks-announcement/index.md

 # Why GalaxyWorks?

-Our research shows that there is demand from commercial organizations for using Galaxy servers for their data analyses.
-Commercial organizations recognize the power and usability of Galaxy, but they are also aware of the resource and time commitments needed to run the platform.
-GalaxyWorks will improve adoption of the Galaxy platform in new segments by offering users a managed, commercial service that frees them from the burden of stitching together tools and maintaining infrastructure.
+Our research shows that there is demand from organizations for using Galaxy servers with commercial support.
+GalaxyWorks will improve adoption of the Galaxy platform in new segments by offering users a managed, commercial service that frees them from maintaining infrastructure and tools.
 By providing a unified service that allows a user to focus on analyzing the data without the need to manage the Galaxy server, GalaxyWorks will provide an important service for the broader Galaxy community.

 # Who is GalaxyWorks?